nickmbrown/aoc22/readme.md

 - Very proud that all I had to do to solve part 2 was change a variable.

 ## Day 7
 - Learned about recursively reading files in C by setting and getting the file pointer manually.
-Definitely not easy to wrap my head around, but I got there in the end. -->
+Definitely not easy to wrap my head around, but I got there in the end.

+## Day 8
+- My solution to this couldn't be any uglier.
+I mostly fussed around with how you're supposed to point to values within a 2D array.
+There's a lot of repeat code in there that could be refactored, but ¯\_(ツ)_/¯ -->